MichaelViuff/SDJ2/03 Observer Pattern/README.md

 <details>
 <summary>Display hints...</summary>
 <p>
-  Just like with the previous class, you can reuse everything from `Car` and modify the behaviour as necessary.
-You will also need to make a few changes in the `TrafficLight` and `Main` class.
+  Just like with the previous class, you can reuse everything from <code>Car</code> and modify the behaviour as necessary.
+You will also need to make a few changes in the <code>TrafficLight</code> and <code>Main</code> class.
 </p>
 <details>
 <summary>Display solution...</summary>